Applying for Housing and Reasonable Accommodations

-If it is not easy for you to get out of the house, you can apply for housing by mail.
+If it is not easy for you to get out of the house, you can apply for housing by mail and request reasonable accommodations.

 Frequently Asked Questions